Northampton: Notable buildings

 The Church of the Holy Sepulchre, is one of the largest and best-preserved round churches in England.
 It was built in 1100 on the orders of the first Earl of Northampton, Simon de Senlis and based on a plan of the original Church of the Holy Sepulchre in Jerusalem.

-Simon de Senlis also built Northampton Castle c.
-1084, which was for many years one of the country's most important castles.
-It was a royal residence, held The Parliament of England many times, and was the site of royal tournaments and feasts.
+Simon de Senlis also built Northampton Castle in c.
+1084, which was one of the country's most important castles for many years.
+It was a royal residence, holding The Parliament of England many times, and was the site of royal tournaments and feasts.
 Thomas Becket was imprisoned there until he escaped.
 The castle suffered many fates and was eventually demolished to make way for the railway station in 1879.
 A postern, dismantled from its original position and rebuilt into a wall by the station, and a part of the keep mound are all that remains.

 The current All Saints' Church was built on the site of a great Norman church, All Hallows, which was almost completely destroyed by the Great Fire of Northampton in 1675.
-All that remained was the medieval tower and the fine vaulted crypt, but by 1680 All Saints' had been rebuilt, with the help of donations from all over England, including 1,000 tons of timber from King Charles II, whose statue can be seen above the portico.
+All that remained was the medieval tower and the fine vaulted crypt; by 1680, All Saints' had been rebuilt, with the help of donations from all over England, including 1,000 tons of timber from King Charles II, whose statue can be seen above the portico.
 Famously, the poet John Clare liked to sit beneath the portico of the church.
 It is home to a choral foundation.

 Other notable church buildings include Northampton Cathedral, the mother church of the Roman Catholic Diocese of Northampton and seat of the Bishop of Northampton; St Peter's (mostly built in Norman times); St Giles' Church; St Matthew's in Phippsville, which was built between 1891 and 1894, has a Henry Moore sculpture of the Madonna.
 St Edmund's Church (built in 1850) closed in 1978 and was demolished in 1980 (its bells are now in Saint Paul's Cathedral, Wellington).